Sakshamv06/GitHub_Documentation/GitHub.md

 There are different ways to get a copy of a repository's files on GitHub.
 You can:

 - **Download** a snapshot of a repository's files as a zip file to your own (local) computer.
+  Use Case- You want to use or customize the content of the files, but you're not interested in applying version control.
 - **Clone** a repository to your local computer using Git.
+  Use Case- You want to work on a full copy of the repository on your local computer, using Git to track and manage your changes.
+You likely intend to sync these locally-made changes with the GitHub-hosted repository.
 - **Fork** a repository to create a new repository on GitHub.
+  Use Case- You want to use the original repository's data as a basis for your own project on GitHub.
+Or, you want to use the fork to propose changes to the original ("upstream") repository.
+After forking the repository, you still might want to clone the repository, so that you can work on the changes on your local computer.

 Each of these methods has its own use case, which we'll explain in the next section.